ThomasByr/RL-CartPole/README.md

 ## ✏️ Setup

-Please make sure you have the necessary library up and ready on your environment :
+This file does not include `bash` scripts and focuses only on Windows `PowerShell` scripts.
+To begin, please make sure you have the necessary library up and ready on your environment :

 ```ps1
 pip install -r .\requirements.txt
 ```

-This script is supposed to run on `python>=3.10.4`.
+This hole program is supposed to run on `python>=3.10.4`.

 ## 💁 Additional infos